Perspective | Tech predictions for 2019: It gets worse before it gets better

 Like him or not, Elon Musk is our new Steve Jobs.
 Through his maniacal product focus — and sometimes despite his erratic behavior — Tesla survived “production hell” on its mass-market electric Model 3 in 2018 and even eked out a profit.

 That’s not to say tech won’t still be on the hot seat in Washington.
-Now that Democrats control the House, new hearings could shift away from concerns about anti-conservative bias and toward serious privacy and antitrust issues.
+When Democrats control the House, new hearings could shift away from concerns about anti-conservative bias and toward serious privacy and antitrust issues.

 We’re also still waiting on the Federal Trade Commission to deliver on its investigation of Facebook’s Cambridge Analytica data privacy lapse.
 But the agency, whose power is limited by law, lately has shown little ability to deliver a serious blow.